 Add warm (not hot) water and mix into a dough.

 Then flour your hands and start kneading the dough, adding more flour as you go until the dough is no longer tacky and sticking to your hands.

 It takes around 3-5 minutes depending on how strong your hands are.
 It usually takes me 5 minutes but I’ve realized my hands are not the strongest.

-As you can see from the photos below, ours had only a small rise.
+As you can see from our photo below, ours had only a small rise.

 As long as there is some rise, you are good to go after an hour.
 The amount of rise has never affected the desired end result which is a thin, crispy perfect pizza base.

 Then you just want to divide your ball of dough into two, without squashing it or compressing it, just break it in half.

 Then you roll out your dough on top of parchment paper (that you cut to fit your pizza stone) into a perfect round for your pizza.